SiobhanP1/popup-restaurant/README.md

 ## Credits

-* The template used was created by Code Institute.
+* The initial template used to build the project was the ci-full-template provided for project use by Code Institute.